Bob-Playground/WWDC-Stuff/2019/423-Optimizing-App-Launch/Optimizing-App-Launch-Edited.md

 This will ensure that you're meeting your target and that you immediately know if you've regressed from that target.

----
+### Xcode organizer

-**You should also take a look at the new Xcode organizer, which lets you know how your app performs in the field.
-In iOS 13, for users that have opted in, power and performance metrics will be gathered about your app.**
+You should also take a look at the new **Xcode organizer**, which lets you know how your app performs in the field.

+**In iOS 13, for users that have opted in, power and performance metrics will be gathered about your app.**

 They will then be **aggregated over 24-hour periods** and sent back to your organizer where you can view them in the form of histograms by software version and device version.

----
+### MetricKit

 **However, if you desire a little bit more control over that data, you can adopt MetricKit.
 MetricKit allows you to specify custom power and performance metrics.**